greischarlab/transmission-modeling/README.md

 # Mechanistic within-host model

-'Mechanistic model code.RMD' contains the code for the simulations and analyses of the within-host model we employ to produce a plausible scenario of pre-symptomatic transmission informed by early findings vis-a-vis the Ge *et al*., 2023 and Zhou *et al*., 2023 studies.
+'Mechanistic model code.RMD' contains the code for the simulations and analyses of the within-host model we employ to produce a plausible scenario of pre-symptomatic transmission informed by earlier findings vis-a-vis data from the Ge *et al*., 2023 and Zhou *et al*., 2023 studies.